hypervel/hypervel.org/docs/docs/database.md

 </div>

 ::: info
-By default Laravel Hyperf Hyperf doesn't include drivers for PostgresSQL and SQL Server.
+By default Hypervel Hyperf doesn't include drivers for PostgresSQL and SQL Server.
 You can install these drivers with `hyperf/database-pgsql` and `hyperf/database-sqlserver-incubator` manually.
 :::

 ::: warning
-Because MongoDB extension doesn't support coroutine feature, there's no mongo driver in Laravel Hyperf Hyperf at this moment.
+Because MongoDB extension doesn't support coroutine feature, there's no mongo driver in Hypervel Hyperf at this moment.
 :::

 ### Configuration

-The configuration for Laravel Hyperf Hyperf's database services is located in your application's `config/database.php` configuration file.
+The configuration for Hypervel Hyperf's database services is located in your application's `config/database.php` configuration file.
 In this file, you may define all of your database connections, as well as specify which connection should be used by default.
 Most of the configuration options within this file are driven by the values of your application's environment variables.
-Examples for most of Laravel Hyperf Hyperf's supported database systems are provided in this file.
+Examples for most of Hypervel Hyperf's supported database systems are provided in this file.

 #### SQLite Configuration